liquidscale/react-client/README.md

 The BackendContextProvider establish the WebSocket connection to the backend so that all children components can use the various LQS hooks described below.

+### Auth Token

+You can pass an optional authentication token to your state engine.
+This token is optional but assuming that you configured security in your LQS state engine, you will need to generate and pass the token here.
+You can use the `@liquidscale/react-auth-context` module to quickly wrap things up with OIDC authentication.

 ## Using Context Directly

 ```jsx